fiscozen/dev.fiscozen.unified-observability/README.md

 The `grafana/otel-lgtm` Docker image is an open source backend for OpenTelemetry that's intended for development, demo, and testing environments.
+This setup also supports InfluxDB as an alternative storage backend for metrics.
 If you are looking for a production-ready, out-of-the box solution to monitor applications and minimize MTTR (mean time to resolution) with OpenTelemetry and Prometheus, you should try [Grafana Cloud Application Observability][app-o11y].